Lineal: A linear-algebraic Lambda-calculus: Conclusion

-\emph{Summary.} When merging the untyped $\lambda$-calculus with linear algebra one faces two different problems.
-First of all simple-minded duplication of a vector is a non-linear operation (``cloning'') unless it is restricted to base vectors and later extended linearly (``copying'').
-Second of all because we can express computable but nonetheless infinite series of vectors, hence yielding some infinities and the troublesome indefinite forms.
+When merging the untyped $\lambda$-calculus with linear algebra one faces two different problems.
+First of all simple-minded duplication of a vector is a non-linear operation (cloning) unless it is restricted to base vectors and later extended linearly (copying).
+Second of all we can express computable but nonetheless infinite series of vectors, hence yielding some infinities and the troublesome indefinite forms.
 Here again this is fixed by restricting the evaluation of these indefinite forms, this time to normal vectors.
-Both problems show up when looking at the confluence of the linear-algebraic $\lambda$-calculus.\\ The architecture of the proof of confluence seems well-suited to any non-trivial rewrite systems having both some linear algebra and some infinities as its key ingredients. \VL{The rationale is as follows: \begin{itemize} \item There is only a very limited set of techniques available for proving the confluence of non-terminating rewrite systems (mainly the notions of parallel reductions and strong confluence).
-Hence we must distinguish the non-terminating rules, which generate the infinities (e.g. in our case the $B$ rule), from the others (e.g. in our case the $R$ rules) and show that they are confluent on their own; \item The other rules being terminating, the critical pairs lemma applies.
-The critical pairs can be checked automatically for the non-conditional rules, but due to the presence of infinities in the algebra it is likely that many rules will be conditional, and there is no such tool available for conditional rewriting.
-Hence we must distinguish the non-conditional rules (e.g. $E$), from the others (e.g. the $F$ and $A$ rules), whose corresponding pairs will have to be checked by hands; \item We then must show that the terminating rules and the non-terminating rules commute, so that their union is confluent. (e.g. in our case the conditions on $B,F,A$ were key to obtaining the commutation, without them both subsets are confluent but not the whole.); \item If seeking to parametrize on scalars some version of the avatar's lemma is likely to be needed. \end{itemize}} Moreover the proof of confluence entails the following, hard result, in accordance with the linearity of quantum physics: \begin{corollary}[No-cloning in the calculus] There is no term \textsc{Clone} such that for all term ${\bf v}$:\\ $(\textsc{Clone}~{\bf v}\longrightarrow^* ({\bf v}\otimes {\bf v})$. \end{corollary} \begin{proof} Note that the $\otimes$, ${\bf true}$ and ${\bf false}$ symbol stands the term introduced in Section \ref{encodings}.
-Say $(\textsc{Clone}~{\bf v}\longrightarrow^* ({\bf v}\otimes {\bf v})$ for all ${\bf v}$.
-Let ${\bf v}=\alpha.{\bf true}+\beta.{\bf false}$ be in closed normal form.
-Then by the $A$-rules we have $(\textsc{Clone}~\alpha.{\bf true}+\beta.{\bf false})\longrightarrow^* \alpha.(\textsc{Clone}~{\bf true})+\beta.(\textsc{Clone}~{\bf false})$.
-Next according to our supposition on \textsc{Clone} this further reduces to $\alpha.({\bf true}\otimes{\bf true})$+$\beta.({\bf false}\otimes{\bf false})$.
-But our supposition on \textsc{Clone}, also says that $(\textsc{Clone}~\alpha.{\bf true}+\beta.{\bf false})$ reduces to $(\alpha.{\bf true}+\beta.{\bf false})\otimes(\alpha.{\bf true}+\beta.{\bf false})$.
-Moreover the two cannot be reconciled into a common reduct, because they are normal.
-Hence our supposition would break the confluence; it cannot hold. \end{proof} Note that $\lambda x~{\bf v}$ on the other hand can be duplicated, because it is thought as the (plans of) the classical machine for building ${\bf v}$ -- in other words it stands for potential parallelism rather than actual parallelism.
-As expected there is no way to transform ${\bf v}$ into $\lambda x~{\bf v}$ in general; confluence ensures that the calculus handles this distinction in a consistent manner.
+Both problems show up when looking at the confluence of the Linear-algebraic $\lambda$-calculus ({\em Lineal}).\\ The architecture of the proof of confluence seems well-suited to any non-trivial rewrite systems having both some linear algebra and some infinities as its key ingredients.
+Moreover the proof of confluence entails a no-cloning result for Lineal, in accordance with the linearity of quantum physics.